 When requesting a reference from me

-I will need at least two weeks of time before your submission deadline; if you ask during a teaching term or while marking is ongoing, more lead time would benefit you.
+I will need at least two or three weeks of time before your submission deadline; longer lead times are beneficial to you.

 Be sure to send me the following: